-In Linux, a single lock controls access to the mm_struct of a process (the data structure containing information about the virtual address space of a process).
-We observed large performance penalties caused by frequent contention for this lock: our kernel thread took the lock to perform page protection changes, while kernel exception handlers took the lock to fault-in a new page.
-To mitigate this slowdown, our module takes this lock only once for all the requests in a batch.10
+Lock contention.
+In Linux, a single lock controls access to the mm\struct of a process (the root data structure with information about the virtual address space of a process).
+We observed large performance penalties caused by frequent contention for this lock: our kernel thread acquires the lock to perform page protection changes, and kernel exception handlers acquire the lock to fault-in new pages.
+To mitigate this slowdown, our module takes this lock only once for all the requests in a batch.
+Particularly performance-conscious applications can eliminate nearly all of this overhead by requesting memory from the operating system in large blocks and then touching most of the pages in advance to fault them in and prevent the cache line ping-ponging associated with different threads running on different cores contending for a lock 10.